Beckford’s Tower & Museum, Bath, England (March 2019)

 Today, the tower is a pleasant place to visit away from the busy streets of Bath.
 There is a two room exhibition on Beckford’s life with a few objects that are original to the tower, including a great marble table.
 A spiral staircase leads up to the tower, a photogenic swirl of soft pink walls and shell like contortions.
 At the top, though one cannot see Bath, there are fine views to as far afield as the Menai Strait and the Cherhill white horse.
 A further level is inaccessible.

-View from the Graveyard
+View from the graveyard

 The graveyard too is deserving of a wander, an eclectic collection of admirals and doctors, the great and the good and their wives.
 They have obviously suffered neglect over the years but the lopsided, higgledy piggledy, closely packed array has some fascinating monuments and there are fine views and walks on the other side of the boundary wall.